NovoNordisk-OpenSource/dojo/workshops/microsoft-entra-id-developer-learning-path/katas/1/README.md

 ```

 ***Note*** <br/>
-Its worth noting that due to limitations in the `AZ CLI` we are only allowed to infer certain values from our application manifest file, however for the sake of completness we have opted to present a more verbose version to ensure that people understand all the key settings that are required for them to succesfully setup an application registrations that is compatible with our Heimdall platform.
+Its worth noting that due to limitations in the `AZ CLI` we are only allowed to infer certain values from our application manifest file, however for the sake of completness we have opted to present a more verbose version to ensure that people understand all the key settings that are required for them to succesfully setup an application registration that is compatible with our Heimdall platform.

 Furthermore the application manifest schema is quiet extensive and our working example only covers the essentials, thus it is worth taking time to [investigate the various configuration options at our disposal](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest).

 ### 4. Create application registration
-[TODO]
+With the manifest in hand we can now use the `AZ CLI` to create a new application registration:

 ```bash
 # Replace <display-name> with the display name of your Azure App Registration